Waddow Hall: History

-The Waddow estate and the Parish of Waddington were managed by Roger de Tempest of Bracewell, Lord of Waddington in 1267.
+The Waddow estate and the parish of Waddington were managed by Roger de Tempest of Bracewell, Lord of Waddington in 1267.
 Waddow Hall was built by the Tempest family during the Tudor period, and the estate and lands remained in the Tempest family until 1657, when Richard Tempest died in a debtors' prison.

 Following Richard Tempest's death in prison, the land and buildings of the Waddow estate were acquired in 1658 by Christopher Wilkinson of Clitheroe, an out-bailiff and later a member of parliament.
 Wilkinson bequeathed the estate and buildings to his nephew John Weddell of Widdington in 1693 (rather than to his own son whom he suspected of popery) and the property remained in the Weddell family until 1778, when Thomas Weddell bequeathed them to Sir John Ramsden.

-Waddow remained in the Ramsden family until the mid-1800s, when it was sold to William Garnett by Sir John Ramsden, 5th Baronet.
-The Girl Guides Association rented the Estate between 1927 and 1928, using it as an activity centre, and purchased it for £9,000 from William Garnett's son on 16 October 1928.
+Waddow remained in the Ramsden family until the mid-1800s, when it was sold to William Garnett by Sir John's grandson, Sir John William Ramsden.
+The Girl Guides Association rented the estate between 1927 and 1928, using it as an activity centre, and purchased it for £9,000 from William Garnett's son on 16 October 1928.

 During the Second World War the estate was lent to Lancashire County Council, and served as an isolation hospital for children.

+In May 2023, Waddow Hall was listed for sale by Girlguiding.